-The balance includes accrued charges and provisions for claims related to capital projects.
+The balance includes accrued charges and provisions for claims on land resumption and business losses related to capital projects.
 Accrued charges will be settled upon certification of work done.
 Provisions for claims relate to the West Rail, East Rail Extensions and Kowloon Southern Link projects.

-The balance includes an aggregate amount of \$1,267 million (2009: \$1,297 million) payable to the Government mainly for land premium, land resumption and associated costs in relation to the West Rail, East Rail Extensions and Shatin to Central Link projects.
+The balance includes an aggregate amount of \$423 million (2010: \$1,267 million) payable to the Government for accrued charges and provisions for claims in relation to the West Rail, East Rail Extensions and Shatin to Central Link projects.
+The provisions for claims amounted to \$402 million (2010: \$1,247 million).